 If we have $\delta_c < k_c/(a_c^I \overline{\rho})$ not too far below the bound, then the signaling molecules move away from equilibrium and affect the distributions of the fibroblasts and the myofibroblasts.
 All the constituents move away from the expected equilibria and oscillate around new equilibria.
 The collagen density still shows the initial waves of the perturbations around day 260, while these waves already vanished in the other densities.
 We have linked this situation to real-life scar occurrences, namely hypertrophic scars and keloids.
-By reverting the stimulation of matrix production and differentiation to myofibroblasts by setting the signaling molecule density to (healthy) equilibrium, we have provided experimental evidence, from a mathematical point of view, that fibroblasts can be indeed be reverted.
+By reverting the stimulation of matrix production and differentiation to myofibroblasts by setting the signaling molecule density to (healthy) equilibrium, we have provided experimental evidence, from a mathematical point of view, that a disturbance in (myo)fibroblast cell and collagen densities can indeed be reverted.
 Taken together, the numerical model fully reproduces the stability constraints.

-It would interest to incorporate hypertrophy to this one-dimensional morphoelastic model Koppenol et al. (2017b), since hypertrophic scars can also develop contractures and elevate above healthy skin levels.
+It would interest to incorporate hypertrophy to this one-dimensional morphoelastic model (Koppenol et al. 2017b), since hypertrophic scars can also develop contractures and elevate above healthy skin levels.
 The beauty of the one-dimensional model is the speed, hence incorporation of hypertrophy will quickly yield new results and therefore insight.
 However, validating results from such a model is a challenge since hypertrophy depends highly on angiogenesis, which nowadays seems impossible to test in vitro.

-An interesting direction is to model the boundaries of the wounded area as elastic springs, since with the current setting the boundary of the domain of computation needs to be "sufficiently far away".
+An interesting direction is to model the boundaries of the wounded area as elastic springs, since with the current setting the boundary of the domain of computation needs to be sufficiently far away.
 We are planning on incorporating pulling and stretching forces because of the growth of children and motility.
-A first attempt to incorporate the growth of children is to add another term to the right-hand side of equation (9).
-We will incorporate motility forces by adding new boundary conditions.
+A first attempt to incorporate the growth of children is to add terms to the right-hand side of Eq.
+(8) representing body forces.
+Another attempt is to incorporate forces by adding new boundary conditions.

 Considering the modeling choices, we could keep a linear growth rate and introducing a tune-able quadratic cell death term for fitting equilibrium, instead of with the constant q in equation (3).
-We can also easily consider that myofibroblasts in response to TGF- β move slower than fibroblasts Thampatty and Wang (2006), and that myofibroblasts can differentiate back to fibroblasts under the influence of Prostaglandin E2 (PGE2) Garrison et al. (2013).
+We can also easily consider that myofibroblasts in response to TGF- $\beta$ move slower than fibroblasts (Thampatty and Wang 2006), and that in vitro myofibroblasts can differentiate back to fibroblasts under the influence of Prostaglandin E2 (PGE2) (Garrison et al. 2013).